MediaModMC/MediaMod/README.md

 # MediaMod

-View your current song in Minecraft with support for services like Spotify, YouTube, SoundCloud & more!
+View your current song in Minecraft with support for services like Spotify, YouTube, SoundCloud & more.

+If you want to chat with other MediaMod users, join our [discord server](https://discord.gg/GdAc3mmFnh)!

 ## Features